neokloud/neo-lab/scenarios/Practice_Question_05_Side_Car_Container/intro.md

-** CKA Scenario: Add Sidecar Container to Existing Deployment**
+# CKA Scenario: Add Sidecar Container to Existing Deployment

-- Update the existing deployment big-corp-app-deployment, adding a co located container named sidecar using the busybox:stable image to the existing pod.
+## Context

+You are working in a Kubernetes cluster where an existing Deployment named `big-corp-app-deployment` is already running.

+Your task is to update this Deployment by adding a **co-located container (sidecar pattern)** inside the same Pod.

+---

+## Objective

+Modify the existing Deployment `big-corp-app-deployment` and:

+- Add a new container named `sidecar`
+- Use the image: `busybox:stable`
-- The new co located container has to run the following command: /bin/sh -c "tail -f /var/log/big-corp.log" use a volume mounted at /var/log to make the log file big-corp.log available to co-located container
+- Configure the container to run the following command: /bin/sh -c "tail -f /var/log/big-corp.log"

+- Ensure the sidecar container can access the log file `big-corp.log`

+---